A super quick dessert to prepare. Mascarpone and lemon whisked together and then decorated with fresh berries.

 Put 2 tablespoons each of cream and water into a shallow dish and sprinkle over the gelatine.
 Leave for 5 minutes to swell.

-Place the dish in a larger dish and fill the larger dish with just boiling water until it comes up to the level of the gelatine in the smaller dish.
+Place the dish in a larger dish and fill the larger dish with boiling water until it comes up to the level of the gelatine in the smaller dish.
 Leave for 5 minutes for the gelatine to dissolve, stirring occasionally.

-Spoon the yogurt into a bowl and whisk in the cream until the mixture is smooth.
+Spoon the yogurt into a bowl and, using a balloon whisk, whisk in the cream until the mixture is smooth.